ryudious/LOCKDOWN-Protocol-Fun-Mod/README.md

 ## Overview

 This mod enhances your in-game experience by replacing all original music tracks and tutorial videos with iconic songs and funny videos.
 Enjoy a new level of immersion with music you love and share laughs with friends in the lobby area as you prepare for your next adventure.
+Since some of my mod relies on hardcoded specific paths, Go to releases and if your game is installed on your D: Drive download THAT version!

 ## Features